alienbd/youtube-downloader/README.md

 You will need python 3.3+ to run this module.

-First Instal the dependencies using this command:
+First Install the dependencies using this command:

 ```
 $ pip install -r requirements.txt